ararchch/api-gateway/README.md

 utils.RunServers(servers)
 ```
-Note that this uses a number of useful methods offerred by the `utils` package within the gateway.
+Note that this uses a number of useful methods offered by the `utils` package within the gateway.
 You do not have to use them if you don't want to though.
 In addition `Kitex` offers a number of more options for the gateway which have not been wrapped by the current utils package.
 You can feel free to add any into the `CreateMultipleServers` method if you wish (after the RateLimit option)

 Once you have done this, you have finished implementing your service!

 ### Run the demo

-Navigate into the `gateway-server` directory, and running the `go run .` command.
+Navigate into the `gateway-server` directory, and run the `go run .` command.

-You can run the newly created `Addition` service by changing to its directory and running `go run .` as well.
+Navigate into the `Addition-service-v1` directory and run `go run .` as well.

-Finally, you can test by sending a post request as follows:
+Finally, you can test by sending a `POST` request as follows:

 **Address**: `http://127.0.0.1:8080/Addition/v1/addNumbers`